Oral Presentation Guidelines — Virtual

 - Avoid bright lights and windows behind you.

 - Good light in front of you (on your face) will provide for a better image.

-- Test any virtual backgrounds that you may be utilizing to ensure there are no video irregularities.
+- Test in advance any virtual backgrounds that you may be using.

 As a presenter or attendee, when you first connect to a Zoom room to participate in a session, you will be presented with the option to download and use the Zoom client.
-OFC Management recommends using this full client version for the best viewing experience.
+Optica Events Management recommends using this full-client version for the best viewing experience.
 However, we recognize that some organizations may prevent staff members from downloading and using it.